karuna-heks/python_nlp/README.md

     "saveDictionary": false
 ```

-For a complete analysis of the corpus, you can run the *main.py* or *main.jj* file
+For a complete analysis of the corpus, you can run the *main.py* or *main.jj* file.

-For neural network analysis of the corpus based on input vectors, you /
-can run the file *main_nn_analysis.py* or *main_nn_analysis.jj*
+For neural network analysis of the corpus based on input vectors, you can run the file *main_nn_analysis.py* or *main_nn_analysis.jj*